ChristopherHardiman/PrintLayout/project_plan.md

     *   Make panels collapsible to maximize canvas space

 2.  **Implement "Add Image" Button and File Dialog:**
-    *   Add button to toolbar with tooltip "Add Image to Layout (Ctrl+O)"
+    *   Add button to toolbar with tooltip "Add Image to Layout (Ctrl+I)"
-    *   Add keyboard shortcut `Ctrl+O` for Add Image
+    *   Add keyboard shortcut `Ctrl+I` for Add Image (Ctrl+O reserved for Open Layout)
     *   On click, create `Message::AddImageClicked`
     *   In `update()` function, handle this message:
         - Use `rfd::AsyncFileDialog` to open non-blocking file picker
-        - Filter for image files (.png, .jpg, .jpeg, .gif, .bmp, .webp)
+        - Filter for image files (.png, .jpg, .jpeg, .gif, .bmp, .webp, .tiff, .tif)
+        - Allow multiple file selection
         - Launch picker in background task using `iced::Command::perform()`
-        - Return `Message::ImageFileSelected(path)` when file is chosen
+        - Return `Message::ImageFilesSelected(Vec<path>)` when files are chosen
-    *   Handle `Message::ImageFileSelected(path)`:
+    *   Handle `Message::ImageFilesSelected(paths)`:
+        - For each path:
             - Validate file exists and is readable
             - Attempt to load image metadata (dimensions, format)
+            - Check file size (warn if > 50MB, reject if > 100MB)
             - Create new `PlacedImage` with default positioning:
-            - Position: center of page (calculated from page dimensions)
+                - Position: center of page (calculated from page dimensions), offset for multiple images
                 - Size: Scale image to fit on page while maintaining aspect ratio (max 80% of printable area)
                 - Rotation: 0 degrees
                 - Z-order: highest (top layer)
+            - Store original pixel dimensions for DPI calculations
             - Add to layout
-        - Select the new image
+        - Select the last added image (or all if multiple)
-        - Cache the image for rendering
+        - Cache the images for rendering
-        - Show success or error notification
+        - Show success or error notification with count
+    *   **DPI Quality Check:**
+        - Calculate effective DPI based on image pixels vs. placed size
+        - Show warning if DPI < 150: "Image may appear pixelated when printed"
+        - Show info if DPI > 300: "Image quality is excellent for printing"

 3.  **Implement Image Deletion:**
     *   Add Delete button to toolbar and right-click context menu on canvas